 What I like to call "voluntourism" annually attracts hundreds of thousands of older adults to become part of an expanded short-term labor force within their own countries and abroad while paying to work hard on

 their vacations.
 Whether teaching English to eager classes of Chinese or Guatemalan students, tracking orangutans in Borneo’s rainforests, unearthing dinosaur bones or archaeological ruins, building concrete block houses in impoverished

-regions, sailing out to sea to conduct marine mammal research, or caring for children at an orphanage in the Dominican Republic, an increasing number of retired and retiring people have caught the voluntourism bug.
+regions, or sailing out to sea to conduct marine mammal research, an increasing number of retired and retiring people have caught the voluntourism bug.

 Volunteer vacations offer good value to those on a tight budget because they are priced to reflect living conditions and meal delivery at a lower expectation level than traditional vacations.
 Dormitory-style or shared accommodation

 with shared bathrooms, billeting in local homes, different levels of camping, as well as cafeteria- or family-style food preparation and delivery may all be part of a particular project.
 Some may offer a surprising level of privacy and physical